leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

   will return a list of watchers
 - page template to show the list of watchers for a ticket! maybe just a jQuery UI Dialog.
+- PHP function to generate the HTML for the watch/unwatch button and the total number of watching users.
 - [HOLD ON] AJAX call back PHP function to handle the AJAX requst for watch and unwatch a ticket.
 - JavaScript client to update page and handle user's activities,